youmi-zym/youmi-zym.github.io/_pages/home.md

 ## News and Media
 * Nov 2021: 1 Paper Accepted by AAAI
-* June 2020: 1 Paper Accepted by ICPR
+* Jun 2021: 1 Paper Accepted by ICPR
 * Nov 2020: 1 Paper Accpeted by AAAI

 ---